 At ECR this year, there were over 25 independent software vendors (ISVs), many of them start-ups, showcasing artificial intelligence (AI) solutions for medical imaging within a dedicated space.
 Additionally, with established imaging vendors foraying into the AI space, what was once the hype is now in the early stages of market maturity, and, it appears, AI within medical imaging is here to stay.

 The question has now shifted to what clinical value AI solutions can provide, rather than if AI is suitable for medical imaging.
 Radiologists are no longer apprehensive AI will remove them from their jobs and are now in the driving seat in terms of dictating what they want from such solutions – start-ups and established vendors are both scrambling to address this.
 However, there was little variation in the AI solutions on show at ECR, with many vendors targeting the same clinical applications.
-With well over 100 companies developing AI solutions for medical imaging, some segments of this fledgling market are already looking crowded.
-The successful vendors will be those that are able to clearly demonstrate their ability to deliver value, in terms of clinical relevancy, clinical validation, workflow integration and return on investment.
+With well over 100 companies developing medical imaging solutions, some segments of this fledgling market are already looking crowded.
+The successful vendors will be those that are able to clearly demonstrate their ability to deliver value, in terms of clinical relevancy, clinical validation, workflow integration, and return on investment.

 Remaining relevant in an ever-adapting environment is every company’s aspiration, and companies in the medical imaging AI field are no different.
-Key to this is companies developing AI solutions that are clinically relevant to healthcare providers.
+The key to this is companies developing AI solutions that are clinically relevant to healthcare providers.